isomerpages/moe-clementitownsec/_curriculum/Chinese (Special Programme).md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Students who passed C(SP) at ‘O’ level would be given two bonus points&nbsp;for
+<p>Students who passed C(SP) at ‘O’ level would be given two bonus points
-admission into Junior College (JC) and Millennia Institute (MI).</p>
+(Grade A1 to C6) &nbsp;for admission into Junior College (JC) and Millennia Institute (MI).</p>
 </li>
 <li>
-<p>The C(SP) grade could be used in lieu of a Humanities subject in the&nbsp;L1R5
+<p>The C(SP) grade could be used in lieu of a Humanities subject in the&nbsp;computation
-aggregate score (L1R5) for admission into JC or MI.</p>
+of L1R4 aggregate score for admission into JC or MI.</p>
 </li>
 </ul>
 <p><em>*With effect from Jan 2012, students who have prior knowledge in the language (e.g. had acquired a PSLE-equivalent proficiency)/ MTL-exempted and show an interest to offer C(SP) are required to obtain approval from CPDD through their schools.
-The ‘O’ level C(SP) grades of these groups of students cannot be used for L1R5 aggregate computation and they will not enjoy the incentives for purpose of JC admission (i.e. bonus points for JC admission and using CSP grade in lieu of Humanities).
+The ‘O’ level C(SP) grades of these groups of students cannot be used for L1R4 aggregate computation and they will not enjoy the incentives for purpose of JC admission (i.e. bonus points for JC admission and using CSP grade in lieu of Humanities).
 In addition, while grades obtained from internal assessments may be documented on school result slips, they cannot be counted towards in-school progression.</em>
 </p>
 <p></p>
 <p><strong><u>Aims/Objectives of the C(SP)</u></strong>